 rental or purchase, or food.

 vendors are not eligible for reimbursement of in-house expenses related to the

 development of their own BWC drug-free safety program.
 A possible reimbursable

-expense might be having the service vendor’s own company drug-free
+expense might be having the service vendor’s own company drug-free safety

-will hold the employer responsible to use the grant in the intended manner.
+employer responsible to use the grant in the intended manner.
 An employer may

-face civil and criminal consequences if it misappropriates or
+face civil and criminal consequences if it misappropriates or misuses grant

-may disqualify an employer participating in the DFSP Grant Program if it fails to satisfy
+an employer participating in the DFSP Grant Program if it fails to satisfy

 program requirements or it misrepresents information when submitting a grant

 request.
-An employer misrepresenting information on the grant request
+An employer misrepresenting information on the grant request will be

-the employer voluntarily withdraws or is disqualified by BWC from the DFSP program and the
+voluntarily withdraws or is disqualified by BWC from the DFSP program and the

 Employer Complaint Policy.